RasPat1/withdrawlolz/world_hunger/README.md

-# "Give me a problem to solve" --Me
-# "Worold Hunger" -- Roomate

 # Let's model world Hunger!

-=begin
+>"Give me a problem to solve" --Me
+>>"World Hunger" --Roomate

- Gmae Description
+###Game Description
 Objective: Solve world hunger by distributing resources

-Base Ideas
+###Base Ideas
 Model the world as a deries of countries
 Each country has a population
 Each country has a food production capacity